aymane-omari/fpdsScraper/README.md

 ### `get_total_pages(url)`

-Curious about the total number of pages?
-This function calculates it for you, offering insights into the scope of your data extraction mission. 📚

-#### Parameters
-- `url`: The URL for the page.

-#### Returns
-- The total number of pages.
+This function calculates the total number of pages in the URL.

 ### Example